redstone-finance/redstone-docs/docs/redstone-credora/methodologies/loans_pairs_with/isolated_collateral/index.md

 - **Dynamic Oracles:** Capture the market price of the collateral asset versus the loan asset.
 In these pairs, liquidations and significant losses can result from temporary or sustained moves in the market price of the underlying collateral asset, whether driven by market dynamics or collateral asset default events.
 The historical volatility of the asset pair is a main driver in simulations, alongside collateral asset default events and market tail events.

-- **Fundamental (or Exchange Rate) Oracles:** Deliver prices which reflect the exchange rate between an asset pair, using redemption values and protocol-defined calculations.
-For example, a stETH to ETH exchange rate oracle would return the rate at which stETH can be redeemed for ETH.
-As a result, simulations reduce the base volatility input of the pair to 0%, recognizing that market volatility will not drive liquidations.
-Liquidations and losses can result from changes in the exchange rate, which may arise through collateral default events.
+- **Fundamental Oracles:** Deliver prices reflecting the exchange rate between an asset pair, derived from redemption values and protocol-defined calculations (for example, a stETH/ETH oracle returns the rate at which stETH can be redeemed for ETH).
+Liquidations in these markets are driven exclusively by interest accrual pushing loans above the LLTV.
+Price itself adjusts on a lag through issuer-published updates, which under normal conditions would support orderly liquidations despite the absence of a secondary market, with a specialised buyer warehousing the risk.
+  Under protocol exploits or collateral asset default, the issuer may fail to publish, or fair value may be indeterminate at the time of the event, leaving the oracle to resolve to its hardcoded value.
+Credora therefore models these markets as hardcoded — the more conservative treatment given uncertainty around oracle behaviour under stress.

 - **Hardcoded Oracles:** Rely on a fixed price feed, rather than market activity.
 Due to their fixed or static nature, liquidations are only driven by accrued interest resulting in loans exceeding the LLTV.
 The No Liquidation Methodology below outlines how Credora quantifies a PSL in these scenarios.